Hearing Center of Excellence

 Our Structure

-We're a branch of the DHA Research and Engineering Directorate.
+We're a section of the DHA Medical Affairs Directorate.
 We're led by a branch chief and deputy branch chief.
 We have service audiology liaisons from the Army, Navy, and Air Force.
 They connect HCE to the field to address operational needs and problems.

 Our Services